-Our board views decisions as to compensation of Company named executive officers, including but not limited to those for 2014, as its responsibility.
+Our board views decisions as to compensation of Company named executive officers, including but not limited to the Named Executive Officers for 2016, as its responsibility.
 Our board takes this responsibility seriously and has gone to considerable effort to establish and implement a process for determining executive compensation as described elsewhere in this Proxy Statement.
-See "Compensation Discussion and Analysis."
+See, "Compensation Discussion and Analysis."

-Our board carefully considers all proposals from our shareholders.
+Our board carefully considers all proposals from our shareholders as further described elsewhere in this Proxy Statement.
+See "Future Shareholder Proposals and Recommendations."
 However, in light of its responsibilities to the Company, our board may or may not follow the advice of those shareholder votes.